-Solution for the problem of pre 2013 Gen 1 Leaf (ZE0 and AZE0) built in the early days is a hot topic over the past few years.
-Some has replaced with used batteries at costs varying from LKR 300,000 to 800,000 LKR as of 2020 for 24 kWh standard spec.
+Solution for the problem of Gen 1 & 2 Leaf (ZE0 and AZE0) built pre 2015 is a hot topic over the past few years.
+Some have been replaced with used batteries at differing costs up to 800,000 LKR as of 2020 for 24 kWh standard spec.
 These prices escalated beyond a million from 2021 onwards due to varying reasons.
 (Edit)

-There are many discussions initiated on EV Club, Leaf owners groups and other forums too on battery degradation and the ailing resale values.
-But we are neglecting the fact that these is a massive opportunity that we miss badly.
+There are many discussions initiated on EV Club, Leaf owners groups, and other forums too on battery degradation and the ailing resale values.
+But we are neglecting the fact that there is a massive opportunity that we miss badly.

-We are not needing HV batteries as its hyped, the current (late 2019) need is limited to around 100 cars dropped below the range of 50 out of a total number of 5,000 Leaf’s.
+We are not needing HV batteries as it’s hyped, the current (late 2019) need is limited to around 100 cars dropped below the range of 50 out of a total number of 4,500 Leafs.
 And they are the people who speak aloud for obvious reasons.

-Dropping resale value is obvious as the even a new EVB attracts a cost atop 1/3 of the overall car value.
-And we bought 2013 JDM G grade of 4.2M JPY (LKR 5.2M) after a one years depreciation circa LKR 2.8M.
+Dropping resale value is obvious as even a new EVB attracts a cost atop 1/3 of the overall car value.
+And we bought a 2013 JDM G grade of 4.2M JPY (LKR 5.2M) after a one-year’s depreciation circa LKR 2.8M.
 That is a 45% depreciation.

 Now don’t be up in arms asking us to get you that battery.
-For the very reason the battery is subsidized only the authorized imports get qualified to.
+For this very reason, the battery is subsidized only the authorized imports get qualified to.
 The local agent AMW is at fault here for not importing Leaf then.

-The country gets at least couple of used batteries a month, amidst all legal and logistical barriers.
-These were priced at LKR 300,000 couple of years ago but now it goes in the range of LKR 800,000.
+The country gets at least a couple of used batteries a month, amidst all legal and logistical barriers.
+These were priced at LKR 500,000 a few years ago but now it goes in the range of LKR 1,200,000.

 This is the focus of this post.
 We bought AZE0 Leaf for less than 3M and now with a range of say 50 KM few are at less than half of original values.
 Yet none are reported off the road, due to a failed battery.
 Some are barely managing with 20 Kms range with one bar.

-The country has almost a million cars, at least half of that are over 1.5M LKR in value, that is a big number of 500,000.
+The country has almost a million cars, at least half of that is over 1.5M LKR in value, that is a big number of 500,000.
 Last year (2018) country has added 80,000 new cars and another 138,000 used cars changed hands with the country.
 (Source: Department of Motor Traffic).
 Now, within this 138,000 at more than half to be over 1.5M LKR in value (based on above equation and Ikman.lk tops with Toyota) so the prospective market for the ZEO, AZEO Leaf.

-The average daily driving distance in USA, UK and Australia lies within 30 Km a day!
+The average daily driving distance in the USA, UK, and Australia lies within 30 Km a day!
 We assume ours will be the same or lesser being a small country, sorry our govt has no need of this vital data for Sri Lanka.

-Now, let’s assume within above 138,000 used cars gets transferred in a year at least half of the owners are below average daily usage of 30 Kms.
-And half of that are above LKR 1.5 M in value.
+Now, let’s assume within the above 138,000 used cars get transferred in a year at least half of the owners are below average daily usage of 30 Kms.
+And half of that is above LKR 1.5 M in value.

 This derives a market size of 34,500 recorded used car sales a year.
-Leaf is well within this segment in both price and size, with an edge of being Japanese and least cost per kilometer!
+The leaf is well within this segment in both price and size, with an edge of being Japanese and the least cost per kilometer!

-LEAF should grasp this massive market, instead for batteries for less!
+LEAF should grasp this massive market, instead of for batteries for less!

 Why not switch?